-OSHA Construction Standard 1926.502(j) Toeboards, when used as falling object protection, shall be erected along the edge of the overhead walking/working surface… Toeboards shall be capable of withstanding, without failure, a force of at least 50 pounds… Toeboards shall be a minimum of 3 1/2 inches (9 cm) in vertical height from their top edge to the level of the walking/working surface.
+OSHA Construction Standard 1926.502(j) Toeboards, when used as falling object protection, shall be added along the edge of the overhead walking/working surface… Toeboards shall be capable of withstanding, without failure, a force of at least 50 pounds… Toeboards shall be a minimum of 3 1/2 inches (9 cm) in vertical height from their top edge to the level of the walking/working surface.

-Toeboards must be at least 3.5-inches high and designed to withstand50 lbs. of force.
+Toeboards must be at least 3.5-inches high and designed to withstand 50 lbs. of force.
 Toeboards are an important part of falling object protection for workers on the lower levels of the construction site.